LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit2-advanced-c/module4/materials/studios/ascii-art/README.md

 Today we're going to make "pictures" out of text symbols.

-Specifically, you will write a program that reads in CSV files, interprets their coded instructions, and writes out text files that form pictures.
+Specifically, you will write a program in a file called `asciiart.c` that reads in CSV files, interprets their coded instructions, and writes out text files that form pictures.

 Here's how it works: your output file will have two "colors", black and white.
 For each black "pixel", your file will have a string made of two hash `"##"` characters.
 For each white "pixel" your file will have a string made of two space `"  "` characters.